Mayor’s Home Page

 About the Partnership

-Braintree's Community Partnership on Substance Abuse was established in early 2011 to address the substance abuse problem in our town.
-The South Shore has been hit especially hard with the opiate epidemic over the past several years.
+Braintree's Community Partnership on Substance Abuse was established in 2011 to address the substance abuse problem in our town.
+The South Shore has been hit hard with the opioid epidemic over the past decade.
 Our goal is to focus on increasing awareness of the issue among residents, educating the public, establishing prevention efforts and providing resources for those in need of treatment and support.
 The Partnership is comprised of educators, public safety officials, first responders, health providers, parents and professionals.
 Please contact the Mayor's office with any questions or concerns.